vignat/vignat/nat-box.md

 With the verified map implementation, our next step is to plug it into a sample client application and see whether we can make use of its specification to prove some properties of the entire application.
 We choose a network address translation uint (NAT-box) for that purpose.
 It uses a hash table to store active flows.

-We aim to develop a still useful NAT-box that would have some strongly guaranteed properties.
-We start with crash freedom as the most desired property.
+We aim to develop a yet useful NAT-box that would have some strongly guaranteed properties.
+We start with crash freedom as probably the most desired property.

 We take [DPDK](http://dpdk.org/) - a promising platform for high-performance network application development - and hope to build our framework on top of it.

 ## Approach

-We start with **symbolic execution**(symbex) technology, given positive past experience.
+We start with **symbolic execution**(symbex) technology, given some positive past experience.
 Our approach consists of the following parts:
 * Transform some loops to simplify execution or finalize the execution paths.
 In particular:
   * cut the infinite event-processing loop to a single iteration.
 Use loop invariant to connect subsequent iteration for future induction reasoning
   * replace enumeration of the devices being polled by polling a single symbolic device.